MetExplore/met4j/met4j-toolbox/README.md

  -o VAL          : output results file
  -s (--side) VAL : an optional file containing list of side compounds to ignore
 </code></pre></details></td></tr>
 <tr><td>MetaboRank</td><td>Compute the MetaboRank, a custom personalized PageRank for metabolic network.<details><summary><small>more</small></summary>Compute the MetaboRank, a custom personalized PageRank for metabolic network.<br/>The MetaboRank takes a metabolic network and a list of compounds of interest, and provide a score of relevance for all of the other compounds in the network.<br/>The MetaboRank can, from metabolomics results, be used to fuel a recommender system highlighting interesting compounds to investigate, retrieve missing identification and drive literature mining.<br/>It is a two dimensional centrality computed from personalized PageRank and CheiRank, with special transition probability and normalization to handle the specificities of metabolic networks.<br/>See publication for more information: Frainay et al. MetaboRank: network-based recommendation system to interpret and enrich metabolomics results, Bioinformatics (35-2), https://doi.org/10.1093/bioinformatics/bty577<br/><br/><pre><code> -d N    : damping factor (default: 0.85)
  -h      : prints the help (default: false)
  -i VAL  : input SBML file: path to network used for computing centrality, in
            sbml format.
  -max N  : maximal number of iteration (default: 15000) -o VAL  : output file: path to the file where the results will be exported -s VAL  : input seeds file: tabulated file containing node of interest ids and
            weight
+ -sc VAL : input Side compound file
  -t N    : convergence tolerance (default: 0.001)
  -w VAL  : input edge weight file: (recommended) path to file containing edges'
            weights.
 Will be normalized as transition probabilities
 </code></pre></details></td></tr>
 <tr><td>NetworkSummary</td><td>Create a report summarizing several graph measures characterising the structure of the network.<details><summary><small>more</small></summary>Use a metabolic network in SBML file and an optional list of side compounds, and produce a report summarizing several graph measures characterising the structure of the network.This includes (non-exhaustive list): size and order, connectivity, density, degree distribution, shortest paths length, top centrality nodes...<br/><br/><pre><code> -d (--directed)  : use reaction direction for distances (default: false)
  -h               : prints the help (default: false)